By Stan Deresinski, MD, FACP, FIDSA

 SYNOPSIS: In addition to identifying several patient risk factors for contamination of blood culture specimens, the authors also highlighted various adverse clinical and financial adverse effects.

-Klucher and colleagues examined risk factors for blood culture contamination as well as clinical outcomes associated with such contamination at a single center in Little Rock, AR, in 2014-2018.
+Klucher et al examined risk factors for blood culture contamination as well as clinical outcomes associated with such contamination at a single center in Little Rock, AR, between 2014 and 2018.
 Only 2% of specimens for culture were drawn through central venous access devices.
-During that time, 1,504 (10.9%) of 13,782 blood cultures were true positives.
-Of the remaining, 1,012 (7.3%) were considered contaminated and 11,266 (81.7%) were negative — these served as cases and controls, respectively.
+During that time, 1,504 of 13,782 blood cultures were true positives.
+Of the remaining, 1,012 were considered contaminated and 11,266 were negative.
+These served as cases and controls, respectively.

-Multivariate analysis identified the following independent risk factors for contamination: increasing age, Black race, increasing body mass index (BMI), chronic obstructive pulmonary disease (COPD), paralysis, and sepsis with septic shock on presentation.
+A multivariate analysis revealed the following independent risk factors for contamination: increasing age, Black race, increasing BMI, COPD, paralysis, and sepsis with septic shock on presentation.
 The presence of metastatic cancer was protective.
 “Code sepsis” cases were associated with a numerically greater risk of contamination.

-It is no surprise that blood culture contamination leads to unnecessary antibiotic administration, but, as reported here, it leads to an additional array of negative effects.
-These include the ordering of additional laboratory tests, such as further blood cultures and transthoracic echocardiograms, the occurrence of acute kidney injury, prolongation of hospital stay, and increased costs.
-Another effect in some cases is unnecessary hospitalizations in patients discharged from the emergency department and then recalled when the laboratory reports the blood culture result.
+It is no surprise that blood culture contamination leads to unnecessary antibiotic administration, but, as reported here, it leads to an array of negative effects.
+These include the ordering of additional laboratory tests, such as more blood cultures and transthoracic echocardiograms, the occurrence of acute kidney injury, prolongation of hospital stay, and higher costs.
+Another effect in some cases is unnecessary hospitalizations in patients discharged from the ED and then recalled when the laboratory reports the blood culture result.